zlun/myblog/research.md

 permalink: /research/
 ---

-My research interest is machine translation and machine learning
+My research interest are primarily on machine translation and machine learning.

-Now I am in SFU NLP lab